sudofolk/disjack/README.md

 ## Issues
 1. The code is executed more than once on launch.
 Prawlly threads... imports watever...
 2. A Discord update would kill persistence, there has to be a workaround.

+## Solution
+fix the dam thing so it cant be Dun shouldbe able to be scanned for..